JerawalaTufel/user-appointment-api/README.md

 5. To start the application, run the following command:
     ```bash
     npm run dev
+6. make .env file after that provide your database connection after that run migration command.
+    ```
+    npx sequelize-cli db:migrate
-6. We have provide postman collection within the project.
+7. We have provide postman collection within the project.
 You can use it as reference for the API Request and Response.
 Import it in your postman for api API examples.
     ```
     'user-appointment-api.postman_collection.json'